Bynder/headless-cms-example/README.md

 ### Local development

 To run the project locally, you need to fork this repo or clone it.
+As well as having `node` & `yarn` installed.

 ```
-git clone
+git clone git@github.com:gathercontent/nextjs-site-example.git
 ```

 Next, install all dependencies: